SAP/spartacus-docs/_pages/dev/features/selective-cart.md

 The Selective Cart feature has corresponding CMS-component data that allows you to enable or disable the feature.
 The configuration is provided in the `B2cStorefrontModule`.

-Furthermore, you need to configure the `selectiveCart` in cart configuration to enable or disable the feature.
+Furthermore, you need to configure the `selectiveCart` in the cart configuration to enable or disable the feature.
 The following is an example:

 ```typescript
 cart: {